jhavishesh/rOOm/README.md

 * Sharing the Meeting Link
 * Show Time Stamp during the Team's Meeting
 * Display No. of participants in the meeting.
-* Pop up Notification while sending messages.
+* Pop-up Notifications while sending messages.
 * Leave Meeting
 * Save Chat history.
 * Send Photographs to your peers.
-* Create/ Delete multiple team channels as admin and Add participants into it.
+* Create/ Delete multiple team channels as admin and Add participants to them.
 * Displaying Gallery of each Channel
 * Enable Read Receipts Feature
 * Check the online status of members of the channel.
 * Notification while sending the chat with a beep sound.

-##